Bradley-Stradling/Linux_Deb_Box/README.md

 (Trim out shorter menial scripts.)

-Need to research: a functions source file and whether or not a source file full of functions can be called by scripts and the command line to cut down on potentially exessive coding in scripts.
+Need to research: a functions source file and whether or not a source file full of functions can be called by scripts and the command line to cut down on potentially exessive coding in scripts Turning shorter ones into functions.
 Would also have these functions call paths from the above mentioned paths source.